gaelrenoux/tranzactio/README.md

 When you're done chaining ZIOs and want to execute the transaction, use TranzactIO's Database module to provide a connection for your ZIO.
 It can also provide a connection in auto-commit mode, without a transaction.

 **Warning**: This is still a very early alpha version.
-API is still fluid and might change without notice.
+API is still fluid and might change between minor versions.
-It's not on any Maven repository, so you'll have to clone it and build it yourself (just do `sbt publishLocal`).

 Any constructive criticism, bug report or offer to help is welcome.
 Just open an issue or a PR.